You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Since April 2022, Sam has taken on the role of Operational Hub Lead which focuses her energy on being a line manager for the Hub’s Enterprise Coordinators, along with continuing to support all educational settings that are in the Hub and ensuring every young person in Kent and Medway reaches their best next step.

-and on returning to the UK took a change in career direction (just to show it’s never too late) into coaching within the education sector.
+Matt spent over 20 years working for an international bank across a range of finance, strategy and risk roles in the UK and Middle East, and on returning to the UK took a change in career direction (just to show it’s never too late) into coaching within the education sector.

 Matt's role in the Kent and Medway Careers Hub is to support schools and colleges to provide exceptional careers guidance and advice by connecting young people, Careers Leaders and educators with local businesses and employers who can share their skills, experiences and insights about the world of work and training.